saschacollinet/neuefische-cheatsheets/how-to-setup-a-new-react-app.md

     - `git branch -M main`
     - `git push -u origin main`

-14. Congratulations, you are all set up.
+These are also shown in the box on GitHub.
+Make sure you choose SSH if you copy them out of the box

-15. Create a new branch with "`git checkout -b name-of-your-branch`"
+14. Congratulations, you are all set up!

-16. This will create a new branch and directly switch to it
+15. Switch back to the terminal and create a new branch with "`git checkout -b name-of-your-branch`".
+This will create a new branch and directly switch to it

-17. Start your app with "`npm start`"
+16. Start your app with "`npm start`" This will start the dev server locally.
+By default it will start at http://localhost:3000/ and automatically open in your default browser

-18. Start coding your app in Visual Studio Code with "`code .`"
+17. Back in the terminal, start coding your app in Visual Studio Code with "`code .`"

 # Happy hacking!